The Life List: From London to Florida, the destinations Taylor Swift songs make you want to visit

 And that has become even stronger with the April 19 release of her latest and 11th album, The Tortured Poets Department (TTPD), which includes tracks titled Florida!!! and So Long, London.

-And on the track The Black Dog, the 34-year-old singer-songwriter bitterly laments seeing her ex-lover walking “into some bar called The Black Dog”.
+And on the track The Black Dog, the 34-year-old singer-songwriter bitterly laments seeing her former lover walking “into some bar called The Black Dog”.

-Swifties surmised that it referred to The Black Dog pub in London’s Vauxhall neighbourhood, as Swift had previously spent a lot of time in London with her ex-boyfriend, British actor Joe Alwyn.
+Swifties surmised that it referred to The Black Dog pub in London’s Vauxhall neighbourhood, as Swift had previously spent a lot of time in London with her former boyfriend, British actor Joe Alwyn.

 One pub employee told entertainment outlet People: “We’ve had (Swifties) from all over...
 Every single day since the album has been released, we’ve had to turn people away as we’re at maximum capacity.”